Resilience in Research (Issue 3, Summer 2021)

 - Please include a short caption for each photo.

 - Resolution should be 72 DPI.
-To check this, go the the properties of the image and look for the resolution.
+To check this, go to the properties of the image and look for the resolution.

-- If any individuals besides yourself are present in the photo, you must also submit a signed photo release for each person so that we can publish with their permission.
+- If any individuals besides yourself are present in the photo, you must also submit a signed Video/Photo Release for each person so that we can publish with their permission.